Wood Wastebasket

 Wood Waste Basket

 I recently added a closeable lid to this waste basket.
-When closed, you can use the container as an end table on your patio.
-If you have any suggestions or questions about this project, please don't hesitate to contact us!
+When the lid is closed, you can use the container as an end table on your patio.
+If you have any suggestions or questions about this project, please don't hesitate to contact us.

 Wood Waste Basket